semjerome/Jerome/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ##### GetDriver.php
 When the user selects an incident from the list that is provided to them, this is one of the two php file that is going to get executed.
-This php file will retrieve any information about the car that the other driver was using during the incident.
-It will use the incident id as reference when searching the car information.
-If there was no recorded information about the car that the other driver was using, it will then return an empty json object.
+This php file will retrieve any information about driver that ths user had an accident with.
+It will use the incident id as reference when searching for the driver's information.
+If there was no recorded information about the other driver, it will then return an empty json object.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <?php